antragoudaras/sentence-represetation-NLI/README.md

 ## Structure
 * `best_model_dir_1234/` contains the pre-trained models on the SNLI.
-* `analysis.ipynb` contains the Entailment prediction example, results of the experiments, and discussion (for that reason it replaces the need of an actual pdf report)
+* `analysis.ipynb` contains the two Entailment prediction examples, results and analysis for SNLI and SentEval, and a further research question (for that reason it replaces the need of a report (a seperate pdf), as everything is explained throughly.)
 * `environment_gpu/cpu.yml` allow one to install all the package depedencies used in this project
 * `train_*.job` are the scripts used for training in Snellius
 * `eval_*.job` are the scripts used for training in Snellius